Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-What do bees do after they are married?
-They go on a honeymoon.
+Chances are if you' ve seen one shopping center, you've seen a mall.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**